kziraddin/BloomDropFlowerShop/README.md

 - Open http://localhost:5500 in your browser.

 ### 🌱 Future Enhancements
--	☁️ Deploy the application on a cloud platform like AWS or GCP.
 -	💳 Integrate a payment gateway for seamless transactions.
 -	🛠️ Add an admin panel for managing inventory and orders.